kleientertainment/Policies/Privacy Policy.md

 #### Your other rights

 You also have the right to correct your data, have your data deleted, object how we use or share your data, and restrict how we use or share your data.
-You can always withdraw your consent, for example by clicking the unsubscribe link on an email or opting out of sending data in-game..

 Requests may be submitted to legal@kleientertainment.com - We will respond to all requests, inquiries or concerns within thirty (30) days.